Skip to content

 Bridal Suite to get ready

 In wedding photography, the preparations are usually a big part of your album.
-It is the moment the photographer catches the interaction between you and your closest family.
+It is the moment the photographer captures the interaction between you and your closest family.
+Taking pictures in a tiny space with no windows is clearly not an option if you want a good result.
+Also, pay attention to these details.
+If the venue doesn’t offer good space, you might need to book a hotel or Airbnb.

 Variety of Landscape

 You can have a 10-acre vineyard and have only one kind of landscape on the site.
 Make sure there are other options available in the area.
-Vines are great, but you might wish a bit more of diversity such as lakes.
+Vines are great, but you might wish for a bit more diversity such as lakes.

 It’s the major concern you must have.
 Rain can give your wedding some very different directions!
 For instance, I was supposed to shoot a ceremony at the Whitehaven winery two years ago.
 It was unfortunately a rainy day.
 The Whitehaven winery offers a covered place, but not big enough to handle all the guests, so we took only the family pictures there.
 What a shame.